 When it comes to upkeep, you will occasionally have to change the filter.
 Honeywell says that air quality can deteriorate the longer you use the same filter, so you should replace it at least once a year.
 Luckily, replacement filters cost roughly $10, so it isn’t costly to keep the unit running smoothly.

 Storing this device can be a little cumbersome if you don’t have a large enough closet, but we were able to tuck it under a tall bedside table.
-Just make sure the unit is cleaned, disinfected, and dried before getting packed away for the season and that you’ve removed the spent filter or you’ll breed a whole lot of mold.
+Just make sure the unit is cleaned, disinfected, and dried before getting packed away for the season and that you’ve removed the spent filter.

 Interested in reading more reviews?
-Take a look at our selection of the best home appliance gifts.
+Take a look at our selection of the best home and houseware essentials.

 Price: Just right

 The Honeywell HCM350W Germ Free Cool Mist Humidifier costs roughly $70, which is a pretty competitive price for an air-purifying product that can run continuously for up to 24 hours.
 While comparable humidifiers skew a tad less expensive, they can be harder to refill and clean, and they likely run for shorter bouts of time.

 Competition: There are more portable, powerful, and visually appealing options